s-r-e-e-r-a-j/IDFinder/README.md

 ## ID Finder
-ID Finder is a tool designed to search and verify the availability of a specific username (or ID) across multiple social media platforms and online services.
-Whether you're looking to secure your desired username or just check the availability of a profile, ID Finder simplifies the process by scanning a variety of platforms.
+ID Finder is a tool designed to search  availability of a specific username (or ID) across multiple social media platforms and online services.

 ## Features
 - **Multi-Platform Search**: Checks usernames across multiple platforms with ease.